 Thinking continued.
 I thought, "There's nothing to it."
 Death is an event, not a suitable 'object' of contemplation.
 There's nothing to learn.
 I decided to go for it anyway.

-At the Mount Baldy Zen Center, with Ed's agreement, I did it.
+At the Mount Baldy Zen Center, whose head master at the time was Joshu Sasaki Roshi, with Ed's agreement, I did it.

 The first day, nothing happened until the afternoon.
 Then, I had an insight -- "Death is an illusion."
 No surprise, I'd thought that before the intensive, but now it was more real.